 Our Mission Statement

-King’s Speech and Learning Center began two years go as Wait Your Turn, LLC in Avon.
+King’s Speech and Learning Center began seven years go as Wait Your Turn, LLC in Avon.
 Wait Your Turn was formed to to focus on the functional or pragmatic aspects of communication problems.
 This meant working extensively with our young client’s caregivers and family to address the daily issues affected by communication and learning challenges.
-For teens and adults, this meant incorporating meaningful contexts into the therapy process, such as career or homework tasks, interviewing, power point for public speaking, and informal social conversations.
+For teens and adults, this meant incorporating meaningful contexts into the therapy process, such as career or homework tasks, interviewing, public speaking, and informal social conversations.

 “Wait Your Turn” was chosen to emphasize the importance of a give- and- take structures in order to balance interactions and strengthen social connections.
 Wait Your Turn, LLC incorporated this structures for all of its speech- language programming for both children and adults.